Welcome to the 2013-2014 State of the Schools Report.

-The State of the Schools Report, an annual report, provides information and data about Nebraska public schools and student performance.
+The annual State of the Schools Report provides information and data about Nebraska public schools and student performance.

-The following chart shows the number of school districts demonstrating improvement and growth based on two years of data.
-When two years of scale score data was compared, the majority of districts demonstrated improvement as well as positive growth as reflected in the counts below.
+The following chart shows the number of school districts demonstrating improvement and growth based on the two most recent years of data.
+When two years of scale score data were compared, the majority of districts demonstrated improvement as well as positive growth, as reflected in the counts below.
 However, some districts had negative growth.
 Zero (0) is comparable to one year of learning for a student.

-The state's overarching goal for students is that they will be college and career ready when they graduate so they have a successful work, military and/or college experience.
+The overarching goal of Nebraska is college and career ready students when they graduate from high school as a basis for a successful work, military and/or college experience.

-The state's new accountability system is intended to help inform policy makers, the public and school officials about school district performance.
-This report also is intended to inform parents, community leaders and policymakers about our education system and to provide data needed for sound decision-making by education policymakers.
+The Nebraska accountability system is intended to help inform policy makers, the public, and school officials about school district performance.
+This report is also intended to inform parents, community leaders, and policymakers about our education system and to provide data needed for sound decision-making by education policymakers.

-As you will note as you review this report, school districts are ranked on a number of factors.
-Comprehensive information and multiple measures, including rankings, about our schools is critical to sound decision making.
+As you review this report, please note that school districts are ranked on a number of factors.
+Comprehensive information and multiple measures about our schools are critical to sound decision making.
 We discourage using any one ranking to make a judgment about any district just as we discourage using one test score to make a judgment about any one student.
-As always, your school district officials can best explain their data and what it means.
+As always, your school district officials can best explain their data and how it applies to their district.

-Please take time to study the report to learn how the schools and students in your community are performing and talk to your local school officials about the results and the needs of students.
-We encourage parents to talk to their child's teacher, who is most knowledgeable about the performance of individual students.
+Please take time to study the report and learn how the schools and students in your community are performing.
+I encourage you to talk to your local school officials about the results and the needs of students.
+We encourage parents to talk to the teachers of their children, who are most knowledgeable about their performance.

 Commissioner of Education